Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Results

-In figure \ref{fig:am}(\textit{a}), we use asymptotic \eqref{eq:eq_am} and numerical solutions (outlined in Appendix \ref{app:0}) to examine the spatio--temporal evolution of ${DR}_0$ along the length of the channel at the advection--Marangoni (AM) boundary, where Marangoni effects, interfacial advection and bulk--surface exchange are strong compared to diffusion (see the AM boundary in figure \ref{fig:dr}\textit{a}).
-Taking $K_b = 0.01$, we focus on the case where $\gamma K_0 \leq 2\phi_x \beta$, which places the surfactant profile at the plastron scale in the stagnant-cap regime \citep{tomlinson2023laminar}.
-The flow advects the bolus of surfactant flux \eqref{eq:ic1} through the channel with a propagation speed $a_{\text{AM}} \approx 2 \beta / (\gamma (\sigma + \theta) K_0 + 2 \beta \theta (1 - \phi_x))$ that depends on the local flux $K_0$.
-As the bolus propagates in $(\chi, \, \tau)$-space, the wave steepens at the upstream edge (rearside of the wave) and ultimately a shock forms at some location and time along the channel, which we discuss further in \S\ref{ref:subsubsec:shock}.
-At the AM boundary, the liquid--gas interface is partially immobilised and the space-averaged drag reduction in figure \ref{fig:am}(\textit{a}) is given by $\langle \overline{{DR}_0}\rangle_\chi= \langle {DR}_0 \rangle_\chi = 0.95$ for $\chi \in [-1, \, 1]$ and $\tau \in [0, \, 0.29]$, which is close to the shear-free value for reasons that we now discuss.
-In Appendix \ref{subsec:a_strong_diff_strong_surfactant_strength}, we derive that ${DR}_0 = 0.5$ when $\gamma = \beta \phi_x/ K_0$.
-Hence, for $\beta = 10$, $\gamma = 5$ and $\phi_x=0.5$ in figure \ref{fig:am}(\textit{a}), we transition from region A (as ${DR}_0 > 0.5$ for $K_0 < 1$) to region M only when $K_0=1$, and therefore, the flow is mostly dominated by advection.
+and numerical solutions (outlined in Appendix \ref{app:0}) of the spatio--temporal evolution of ${DR}_0$ along the length of the channel at the advection--Marangoni (AM) boundary (where Marangoni effects, interfacial advection and bulk--surface exchange are strong compared to diffusion, see the AM boundary in figure \ref{fig:dr}\textit{a}).
+Taking low background flux $K_b = 0.01$, we focus on the case where $\gamma K_0 \leq 2\phi_x \beta$, which places the surfactant profile at the plastron scale in the stagnant-cap regime \citep{tomlinson2023laminar}.
+The flow advects the bolus of surfactant flux \eqref{eq:ic1} through the channel with a $K_0$-dependent propagation speed (\ref{eq:eq_AM_results}\textit{c}).
+As the bolus propagates in $(\chi, \, \tau)$-space, the wave steepens at its rear side and ultimately a shock forms at some location and time along the channel, which we discuss further in \S\ref{ref:subsubsec:shock}.
+For the chosen parameters, Marangoni effects are sufficiently weak for the space-averaged drag reduction ($\langle {DR}_0 \rangle_\chi$) to remain close to the shear-free value.